Aziz Daneshrad: Political career

 During the rule of Pahlavi dynasty, Daneshrad was a dissident associated with the Tudeh Party of Iran and he was imprisoned in the 1960s and the 1970s.

 He co-founded the Association of Jewish Iranian Intellectuals (Jame‘eh-ye rowshanfekran-e kalimi-ye Iran; abbreviated AJII) in 1978, a revolutionary organization that tried to challenge the old guard leadership of the Jewish community which had royalist and Zionist orientations.

 After the Iranian Revolution, he took charge as the interim chairman of the Tehran Jewish Association because the previous officeholder Habib Elghanian was executed.
 Daneshrad was elected to the Assembly for the Final Review of the Constitution shortly after.
 There he was one of the four members who represented religious minorities and he is likely to have sided with opposition to inclusion of the Guardianship of the Islamic Jurists in the constitution.

 Personal life

-Daneshrad married his paternal cousin, Aghdas, in 1944.
+Daneshrad married Aghdas Kiaee in 1944.
 The couple had three sons and two daughters.